GameDistribution/tubia-walkthrough-videos/README.md

 Running into any issues?
 Check out the Wiki of the github repository before mailing to <a href="support@tubia.com" target="_blank">support@tubia.com</a>

 ## Implementation within a page
-The player should be implemented within a page by embedding it within a simple iframe or as web component.
+The player should be implemented within a page by embedding it within a simple iframe or as component.
 Specific information of the player features and usages can be found at the <a href="https://github.com/GameDistribution/tubia-walkthrough-videos/wiki" target="_blank">wiki</a>.

 ### Embed as <iframe>
-It is also possible to embed the Tubia video player within a simple <iframe> element.
+Embed the Tubia video player within a simple <iframe> element.
 However, you won't be able to hook into the callbacks.
 ```
 <iframe
     scrolling="no"
     frameborder="0"
     allowfullscreen="allowfullscreen"
-    style="margin: 0px; padding: 0px;" width="640" height="480"
+    style="margin: 0; padding: 0;" width="640" height="480"
     src="https://player.tubia.com/?publisherid=[YOUR PUBLISHER ID HERE]&gameid=[YOUR GAME ITS IDENTIFIER]&pageurl=[CURRENT PAGE URL ENCODED]&title=[YOUR GAME ITS URL ENCODED TITLE]&colormain=[PLAYER THEME HEX COLOR CODE]&coloraccent=[PLAYER THEME HEX COLOR CODE]&gdprtracking=[SET BY YOUR GDPR SOLUTION]&gdprtargeting=[SET BY YOUR GDPR SOLUTION]&langcode=[LANGUAGE CODE - REGION CODE]">
 </iframe>
 ```